aniruddhamule/aniruddhamule/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on **Cloud & DevOps Projects**
-- 👯 I’m looking to collaborate on **Open Source, Automation & Infrastructure Projects**
-- 🤝 I’m looking for help with **Advanced Kubernetes & Scalable Cloud Architecture**
-- 🌱 I’m currently learning **Kubernetes, AWS, DevOps & CI/CD Pipelines**
-- 💬 Ask me about **Docker, Linux, Terraform, Jenkins & Cloud Deployment**
+I am currently working on Cloud and DevOps projects with a strong focus on automation, scalable infrastructure, and modern deployment practices.
+I am actively learning Kubernetes, AWS, and CI/CD pipelines while exploring advanced cloud architecture patterns.
+I’m open to collaborating on open-source and infrastructure automation projects, and always eager to deepen my expertise in containerization, orchestration, and cloud deployment.

-- ⚡ Fun fact: I love turning manual tasks into automated systems ⚙️
+⚡ I enjoy transforming manual processes into fully automated systems.

 ---